 A VA loan could be a great financing option for a veteran looking to become a homeowner.
 These loans often allow active and former service members to buy homes without making a down payment or paying for mortgage insurance.
 The VA limits how much veterans can contribute to closing costs.
-But one cost most VA borrowers can’t avoid is the VA funding fee.
+However, one cost that most VA borrowers can’t avoid is the VA funding fee.
 This is a one-time fee for VA loan borrowers that must be paid before a veteran can close on a home.

 What Is the VA Funding Fee?

-VA loans include a fee charged to most borrowers called the VA funding fee.
-This fee gets sent directly to the Department of Veterans Affairs.
 Funding fees help the VA cover lenders’ losses.
 If a borrower defaults, the VA can step in and pay off a portion of the loan.
-The fees also provide the VA with funding that it can put toward other costs.
-And they ensure that the VA can help future borrowers purchase homes.
+The fees also provide the VA with funding to cover other costs, while helping to ensure the VA can help future borrowers purchase homes.

 How Much Does the VA Funding Fee Cost?